Air Canada: Strategic changes (1990s)

 An Air Canada Airbus A340-300 in Star Alliance livery, 1997.
 Air Canada was a founding member of the airline alliance, established in 1997.

 In the early 1990s, Air Canada encountered financial difficulties as the airline industry slumped in the aftermath of the Persian Gulf War.
 In response, the airline restructured management by hiring former Delta Air Lines executive Hollis L. Harris as its CEO.
 Harris restructured the airline's operations, reduced management positions, moved the corporate headquarters to Dorval Airport, and sold the enRoute card business to Diners Club in 1992.
 By 1994, Air Canada returned to profitability.
 The same year also saw the carrier winning route access to fly from Canada to the new Kansai Airport in Osaka, Japan.

 In 1995, taking advantage of a new US-Canada open skies agreement, Air Canada added 30 new trans-border routes.
 In May 1997, Air Canada became a founding member of the Star Alliance, with the airline launching codeshares with several of the alliance's members.
 The second half of the 1990s saw the airline earn consistent profits, totalling $1 billion for the 1997 to 1999 period.

 On 2 September 1998, pilots for Air Canada launched the company's first pilots' strike, demanding higher wages.
 At the end of 1999, the Canadian government relaxed some aviation regulations, aiming to consolidate the Canadian airline industry.
-That year, American Airlines in conjunction with Canadian financial company Onex Corp, launched takeover bids for ailing rival Canadian Airlines and Air Canada, spurring Air Canada to submit a competing offer for its largest rival.
+That year, American Airlines in conjunction with Canadian financial company to Onex Corporation, launched takeover bids for ailing rival Canadian Airlines and Air Canada, spurring Air Canada to submit a competing offer for its largest rival.

 Merger and reorganization (2000s)

 A Boeing 737-275 with a hybrid Air Canada-Canadian Airlines International livery.
 The latter airline was acquired by Air Canada in 2001.

 In January 2000, Air Canada acquired Canada's second-largest air carrier, Canadian Airlines International, merging the latter's operations, becoming the world's twelfth-largest airline in the first decade of the 21st century.
 As Air Canada gained access to its former rival's financial statements, officials learned that the carrier was in worse financial shape than was previously believed.
 An expedited merger strategy was pursued, but in summer 2000 integration efforts led to flight delays, luggage problems and other frustrations.
 Service improved following Air Canada officials' pledge to do so by January 2001.
-The airline was confronted by the global aviation market downturn and increased competition, posting back-to-back losses in 2001 and 2002.
+The airline was confronted by the global aviation market downturn after the September 11 attacks and increased competition, posting back-to-back losses in 2001 and 2002.